 There is no cure for cystic fibrosis.
 Instead, the goal of treatment is to control your child’s symptoms and slow the progress of the disease.
 To manage cystic fibrosis, your child will likely need:

-Medication to prevent or treat infections, open airways, or thin mucus
+Medicine to prevent or treat infections, open airways, or thin mucus

 Pancreatic enzymes to aid absorption of nutrients